jasonrandrews/arm-software-developers/content/en/docs/Linux/_index.md

 ---
 title: "Linux on Arm"
 linkTitle: "Linux on Arm"
-weight: 5
+weight: 2
 description: >
-    General Linux on Arm topics
+    General information about running Linux on Arm
 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+Linux is used on Arm in a variety of applications.
+Arm is an active maintainer and contributor to the Linux Kernel project, together with Linaro and a large number of partner companies and independent developers.
+Numerous Linux distributions are avilable and are used in IoT, embedded, laptop, and server.
 {{% /pageinfo %}}

-This section is where the user documentation for your project lives - all the information your users need to understand and successfully use your project.
+The information below helps developers get going quickly with Linux on Arm.